michal-harish/gridport/README.md

  * to be a Http interface to publish-subscribe systems
    * JMS Module - working
    * Tuple Space Module - experimental
-   * Kafka Module - not implemented yet
+   * Kafka Module - working, but not with publish/subscribe, just topology

 Quick Start Instructions
 ========================================================================